Would you believe that infidelity is not the leading cause of divorce today? Neither is domestic violence!

 Build a culture of appreciation, fondness, and admiration.
 This is fairly easy to do when you are mindful of it, intentional about it, and remember that it is the little things that matter.

-You don’t have to buy your partner a diamond tennis bracelet; try offering her a foot rub.
-He or she will appreciate it.
+You don’t have to buy your partner a diamond tennis bracelet; try offering them a foot rub.
+They will appreciate it.

 Put a candy bar under your partner’s pillow or a cute homemade card on their car’s seat.